The public and private faith of Hillary Clinton

 Clinton has said she appreciates the efforts, especially during the pressure cooker of a presidential campaign.
 "It just gets me grounded," she told a town hall in February.

-Occasionally, Shilladay says, Clinton will respond to the devotions.
+Occasionally, Shillady says, Clinton will respond to the devotions.
 She particularly liked the introduction to "Lady Wisdom," a figure from the poetry in the Old Testament.

 In the Book of Proverbs, Chapter 8, wisdom is personified as a woman who raises her voice at the crossroads and before the gates to the city.
 In Eugene Peterson's colloquial translation of the Bible, Lady Wisdom stands at the busiest intersections, the "corner of First and Main."

-"So, my sister, use your wisdom that God has given you, to help others to know of God's grace, truth and light," Shilladay wrote, "For if anyone is at the corner of First and Main, it is you."
+"So, my sister, use your wisdom that God has given you, to help others to know of God's grace, truth and light," Shillady wrote, "For if anyone is at the corner of First and Main, it is you."

 Loving thy enemies

-Throughout her time in Washington, Clinton has surprised conservatives and her liberal allies by crossing the political aisle to participate in bi-partisan prayer groups.
+Throughout her time in Washington, Clinton has surprised conservatives and her liberal allies by crossing the political aisle to participate in bipartisan prayer groups.

-As First Lady, Clinton says, she became close to several members of The Fellowship, a secretive Christian network of DC powerbrokers.
+As first lady, Clinton says, she became close to several members of The Fellowship, a secretive Christian network of Washington power brokers.
 While in Congress, she shocked some Republicans by joining the Senate Prayer Breakfast.

 On matters of Christian doctrine, Clinton shares core beliefs with conservatives.
 She has said she believes in the Holy Trinity, that Jesus' death atoned for human sins and that Christ's resurrection was a historical event.
 She prays regularly and is well-versed in Scripture, citing biblical passages accurately and with ease.